RubensZimbres/Repo-2016/Readme.md

 R - MNIST	is a solution for the MNIST dataset, developed from scratch.

-R - Markov Chains	is a simple visualization of Markeov Chains and probabilities associated.
+R - Markov Chains	is a simple visualization of Markov Chains and probabilities associated.

-R - NeuralNet	is a Neural Network model deveoped to predict and classify word-of-mouth advertising.
+R - NeuralNet	is a Neural Network model developed to predict and classify word-of-mouth advertising.

 R - Ridge Regression is a model with Ridge Regularization made from scratch to prevent overfitting.